 10. Remove each quesadilla to a cutting board and cut into four pieces.

 Variations: Add sliced bell peppers or squash or diced tomatoes to the mushroom/spinach mixture.
 Omit the mushrooms if you are not a fan.
 Use goat cheese, mild cheddar, or feta if you prefer.
 Substitute whole wheat or even spinach tortillas for a different flavor.
-Cut back on the amount of cheese if you are watching your fat intake.
+Cut back on the amount of cheese or omit it completely if you are watching your fat intake.
 Add chopped ham, diced cooked chicken, or crumbled cooked chorizo sausage to the quesadillas.

 www.afoodloversdelight.com (Copyright Adroit Ideals 2013)